gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 What's going on?
 Why is the F disappearing early?
 Just like WebGL clips X and Y or +1 to -1 it also clips Z. What were's seeing here is where Z < -1.

-I could go into detail about how the math to fix it but [you can derive it](http://stackoverflow.com/a/28301213/128511) the same way we did 2D projection.
+I could go into detail about the math to fix it but [you can derive it](http://stackoverflow.com/a/28301213/128511) the same way we did 2D projection.
 We need to take Z, add some amount and scale some amount and we can make any range we want get remapped to the -1 to +1.